 The University makes every effort to avoid class schedule and service disruptions.
 However, severe weather or other unexpected emergencies may require modifications to campus work and class schedules.

 The campus Emergency Operations Team (EOT) is responsible for managing campus emergencies or severe weather conditions at the Daytona Beach Campus and Worldwide Campus Headquarters.
 The EOT provides regular informational updates to the campus community as indicated below under “Accessing Information.”
-During emergency conditions, announcements are typically made at 3 p.m. each day of the event.
+During emergency conditions, announcements are typically made at approximately 3 p.m. each day of the event.

-Each department must review its operation, determine what services and staff members are essential, and communicate that information to those employees.
-Essential employees who need to remain on campus during emergencies or hurricane conditions must be approved by their respective supervisor and the Director of Campus Safety & Security prior to each event.
+Each department must review its operation, determine what services and staff members are needed, and communicate that information to those employees.
+Employees who need to remain on campus during emergencies or hurricane conditions must be approved by their respective supervisor and the Director of Campus Safety & Security prior to each event.

 1. Cancellation of Classes